Seth Bronko

-Seth Bronko is an American Republican politician serving District 70 in the Connecticut House of Representatives.
+Seth Bronko (born 1988) is an American Republican politician serving District 70 in the Connecticut House of Representatives.
 He was elected in the 2022 election against Democratic opponent Jeff Litke.
 He was previously chairman of the Naugatuck Republican Town Committee, but resigned to seek office in the House.
 He has served on local boards in Naugatuck, including the Finance Board, Naugatuck Economic Development Corporation, Naugatuck Education Foundation, Naugatuck Valley Health District and Naugatuck Youth Services.
-He co-owns Bronko Construction.
+He was the co-owner of Bronko Construction before becoming a licensed real estate agent.